wyrtensi/worlde-easypad12-controller/README.md

   - Run system commands
   - Media controls (play/pause, next/previous track, volume)
   - Speech to text (Google speech recognition, multilangual, hold button for it)
+  - Ask ChatGPT, ask and receive answer from ChatGPT to any textfield (Uses online Whisper and reqires OpenAI API)
 - Customizable notifications
 - Beautiful dark-themed UI with teal and pink accents
 - Save and load your button configurations